tom-lord/regexp-examples/README.md

   * Extended form examples: `/line1 #comment \n line2/x.examples #=> ["line1line2"]`
   * Options toggling supported: `/before(?imx-imx)after/`, `/before(?imx-imx:subexpr)after/`

-## Bugs and Not-Yet-Supported syntax
+## Bugs and TODOs

+There are no known important bugs with this library.
+However, there are a few obscure issues that you *may* encounter:

+* Conditional capture groups, e.g. `/(group1)? (?(1)yes|no)/.examples` are not yet supported.
+(This example *should* return: `["group1 yes", " no"]`)
+* `\Z` should be interpreted like `\n?\z`; it's currently just interpreted like `\z`.
+(This basically just means you'll be missing a few examples.)
+* Ideally, `regexp#examples` should always return up to `max_results_limit`.
+Currenty, it usually "aborts" before this limit is reached.
+(I.e. the exact number of examples generated can be hard to predict, for complex patterns.)
 * There are some (rare) edge cases where backreferences do not work properly, e.g. `/(a*)a* \1/.examples` - which includes `"aaaa aa"`.
 This is because each repeater is not context-aware, so the "greediness" logic is flawed.
-(E.g. in this case, the second `a*` should always evaluate to an empty string, because the previous `a*` was greedy!)
+(E.g. in this case, the second `a*` should always evaluate to an empty string, because the previous `a*` was greedy.)
 However, patterns like this are highly unusual...

-Since the Regexp language is so vast, it's quite likely I've missed something (please raise an issue if you find something)!
-The only missing feature that I'm currently aware of is:
-* Conditional capture groups, e.g. `/(group1)? (?(1)yes|no)/.examples` (which *should* return: `["group1 yes", " no"]`)

-Some of the most obscure regexp features are not even mentioned in the ruby docs.
+Some of the most obscure regexp features are not even mentioned in [the ruby docs](ruby-doc.org/core/Regexp.html).
 However, full documentation on all the intricate obscurities in the ruby (version 2.x) regexp parser can be found [here](https://raw.githubusercontent.com/k-takata/Onigmo/master/doc/RE).

 ## Impossible features ("illegal syntax")